Achieve1molle/VCF-9.1-NSX-VLAN-backed-segment-Creation-Automation/README.md

-# VCF-9.1-NSX-VLAN-backed-segment-Creation-Automation
+# VCF 9.1 NSX VLAN Segment Bulk Automation

-PowerShell 7 / WPF utility for bulk creation and deletion of **VCF 9.1 NSX VLAN-backed Layer 2 segments** from a CSV input file.
+PowerShell 7 and WPF utility for bulk creating, updating, and deleting **VCF 9.1 NSX VLAN-backed Layer 2 segments** from CSV input.

-**Current documented release:** v1.0.7
+**Current release:** v1.1.0
-**Script file name:** `VCF91-NSX-VLAN-Segment-Bulk-Automation-v1.0.7.ps1`
+**Script:** `VCF91-NSX-VLAN-Segment-Bulk-Automation-v1.1.0.ps1`

+## Overview

-This tool connects directly to NSX Manager, discovers VLAN transport zones and uplink teaming policies, validates a CSV, and performs create/delete actions against the NSX Policy API.
+The utility connects directly to NSX Manager, discovers VLAN transport zones and uplink teaming policies, validates CSV input, and applies each requested segment operation independently through the NSX Policy API.

----
+Version 1.1.0 adds idempotent create-or-update behavior.
+When a segment already exists, the utility compares its managed properties with the requested configuration.
+It updates the segment only when differences are found and records the changed fields in the run log and results CSV.
+A validation or API error affecting one row does not stop the remaining rows from being processed.

-## Purpose
+## Key Capabilities

-This tool provides an operator-friendly Windows UI for bulk managing NSX VLAN-backed segments in a VCF 9.1 environment.

-The script is intended for environments where an administrator needs to:

 - Bulk create VLAN-backed NSX segments.
+- Update existing segments when managed properties differ.
+- Skip API writes when an existing segment already matches the requested state.
-- Bulk delete VLAN-backed NSX segments.
+- Bulk delete segments.
+- Continue processing after a single-row validation or API failure.
-- Select the target VLAN transport zone from live NSX inventory.
+- Select a VLAN transport zone from live NSX inventory.
-- Select an uplink teaming policy from live NSX inventory.
+- Select an uplink teaming policy discovered from the selected transport zone.
-- Keep a consistent run log and output folder per execution.
+- Retry supported teaming-policy JSON field variants when required.
 - Preview and validate CSV input before execution.
-- Skip segment creation when the segment display name already exists.

-The tool creates **Layer 2 VLAN-backed segments** with:

-- No connected gateway.
+- Produce timestamped logs, request payloads, and a per-row results CSV.

+## Managed Segment Properties

+For rows with `State=1`, the utility creates a new segment or compares and manages these properties on an existing segment:

+- Display name
-- No subnet.
+- Description
-- A selected VLAN transport zone.
+- Transport zone path
-- A selected VLAN ID from CSV.
+- VLAN ID
-- Admin state controlled from CSV.
+- Admin state
-- Optional uplink teaming policy override, with automatic retry without the policy override if NSX rejects the field/value.

----

-## Supported Use Case

-Use this tool when you need repeatable bulk onboarding or cleanup of VLAN-backed NSX segments in VCF 9.1.

-Common scenarios include:

-- Migrating from vSphere Distributed Port Groups to NSX VLAN-backed segments.
-- Preparing VLAN-backed workload networks for VM migration.
-- Creating many VLAN segments consistently from a spreadsheet export.
-- Cleaning up old VLAN-backed segments by marking them for deletion in CSV.
-- Re-running the same CSV safely while skipping already-created segment names.

----
+- Uplink teaming policy

+Properties outside this list are not intentionally compared or managed by this release.

 ## Requirements

-- Windows automation host or jump host.
+- Windows automation host or jump host
-- PowerShell 7 or later.
+- PowerShell 7 or later
-- WPF-capable Windows session.
+- Interactive Windows session with WPF support
-- Network connectivity to NSX Manager over HTTPS/443.
+- Network connectivity to NSX Manager over HTTPS/443
-- NSX account with permissions to read inventory and create/delete segments.
+- NSX account with permission to read inventory and create, update, or delete segments
-- CSV file with the required columns documented below.
+- CSV file using the format described below

-The script uses PowerShell `Invoke-RestMethod` with `-SkipCertificateCheck` to support lab and self-signed NSX Manager certificates.
+VMware PowerCLI is detected for informational purposes but is not required.
+The script uses `Invoke-RestMethod` and `-SkipCertificateCheck` to support lab systems and NSX Managers using self-signed certificates.

----

 ## CSV Format

-The CSV must contain these columns:
+Required header:

 ```csv
 SegmentName,VLAN,Description,AdminState,State